Learning the Effect of Persuasion via Difference-In-Differences: Empirical Example II: Curriculum Persuasion

-If there were only two cohorts and two provinces, $\widehat{\theta}_{\textrm{CCYYZ}}$ would be the same as our two-period regression-based estimator of APRT developed in \cref{section:est-reg}.
-In light of this, we do not consider R-APRT but focus on APRT.
-However, their setting involves a staggered introduction of the new curriculum with more than two cohorts and in more than two provinces.
-In addition, in view of recent advances in the literature on staggered treatment \citep[e.g.][]{de2020two,CS:2021}, which postdated \citet{cantoni2017curriculum}, note that $\widehat{\beta}$ (the numerator of $\widehat{\theta}_{\textrm{CCYYZ}}$) might be a biased estimate of ATT.
-Hence, we revisit their analysis.
-Their sample is not from panel data but from a survey with multiple cohorts.
-However, a simple modification of the regression-based approach in \cref{sec:staggered:regression} provides a method for estimating the persuasion rates in this example.
-In their sample, there are four high school entry cohorts: 2006, 2007, 2008, and 2009.
-As we need one comparison year before treatment, the earliest treatment group ($S = 1$ using our notation) is a subset of cohort 2007 who attended high school in the provinces that introduced the new curriculum in 2007.
-The control group ($S = \infty$ using our notation) consists of those who attended high school in the provinces that introduced the new curriculum in 2010, which is the last year when the textbook reform was complete across China. \Cref{tb:ccyyz} summarizes the staggered adoption of treatment in this example.
+If there were only two cohorts and two provinces, $\widehat{\theta}_{\textrm{CCYYZ}}$ would match our two-period regression-based estimator of FPR from \Cref{section:est-reg}.
+However, \citet{cantoni2017curriculum} feature a staggered rollout of the new curriculum across multiple cohorts and provinces.
+Recent work on staggered treatment \citep[e.g.,][]{de2020two,CS:2021}, which postdates their analysis, shows that $\widehat{\beta}$ (the numerator of $\widehat{\theta}_{\textrm{CCYYZ}}$) may be a biased estimator when interpreted as an aggregate version of ATT.
+We therefore revisit their estimation.
+Although the survey was conducted in a single year, it covers four high school entry cohorts (2006-2009), allowing us to adapt the GMM estimation methods in \Cref{sec:staggered:regression} to estimate persuasion rates.
+Since at least one pre-treatment cohort is required, the earliest treated group ($S_i = 1$) consists of students from the 2007 cohort in provinces adopting the curriculum that year.
+The control group ($S_i = \infty$) consists of students in provinces that adopted it in 2010, the final year of the reform. \Cref{tb:ccyyz} summarizes the staggered adoption pattern.

-We now describe how to estimate $\theta(s,s+j)$.
-As in \eqref{reg-pesd}, for each $s$, we run the following regression: